- Title Page Download File

 Please Note: Add the link of the DOI to end of every references: for example: DOI: 10.1021/cr400615v and this is link of DOI: https://doi.org/10.1021/cr400615v

-For Journals, the author(s), publisher’s name(or abbreviation of the journal), year of publication, Volume, First page-Last page.
+The author(s), Title of paper, journal name, year of publication, Volume, First page-Last page.
 Link of DOI

 References with more than 10 authors should list the first 10 authors followed by “et al.” The complete author list may be put into the Supporting Information